Moist Blueberry Sheet Cake

-This Moist Blueberry Cake with Lemon Glaze is soft, fluffy and bursting with blueberries.
-Drizzled with a lemon glaze to soak through the warm blueberry cake.
+This Moist Blueberry Sheet Cake is soft, fluffy and bursting with blueberries.
+Drizzled with a quick lemon glaze to soak through the warm blueberry cake.
+You’ll love this one-layer cake recipe!

 Should I Thaw Frozen Blueberries Before Adding Them?